Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this project one port of the Industrial Digital In 4 Bricklet is connected to a typical 12V driven Doorbell.
+In this project one port of the Industrial Digital In 4 Bricklet is connected to a typical 12V driven doorbell.
 A Python script prints "Ring Ring Ring!" if someone actuates the doorbell.
 You can extend this project such that it will send an SMS or let your phone ring if someone is at your door.
 Be creative!

 .. image:: /Images/Kits/hardware_hacking_doorbell_closed_350.jpg